 The New Mexico Rare Plant Technical Council (NMRPTC or Council) is a Working Group of the New Mexico Rare Plant Conservation Partnership, which is a coalition of conservation partners committed to the goals and objectives of the New Mexico Rare Plant Strategy, aiming to improve rare plant conservation practices in the state of New Mexico.
-The primary goal is to provide detailed information for each species on the NM Rare Plant Conservation Strategy Plant List, including information on the basic biology, distribution, and conservation status of New Mexico's rare plants.
-Photographs, line drawings, and distribution maps accompany the written reports.
+The primary goal of the Council is to determine what species are rare in New Mexico and should be included on the provide detailed information for each species on the NM Rare Plant Conservation Strategy Plant List, and provide information on the basic biology, distribution, and conservation status of New Mexico's rare plants through the Rare Plant website.
 The NMRPTC is composed entirely of volunteer botanists who donate their time and expertise to research the status of rare plants.
 Council members work with various private, state and Federal agencies to gather and share information on rare plants.
 The Council meets annually to review species additions, deletions, and edits.

 Brief History of the Council